Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 Iowa State vs. Pittsburgh Betting Trends

-- A total of 11 out of the Cyclones' 32 games this season have hit the over.
+- Iowa State has won 16 games against the spread this season, while failing to cover 16 times.

-- Pittsburgh has covered 22 times in 33 games with a spread this year.
+- So far this season, 11 out of the Cyclones' 32 games have hit the over.

 - Panthers games have gone over the point total 21 out of 33 times this year.